In today’s post, I want to share my thoughts on The Miracle Morning for Network Marketers. This is a great book by Hal

 # 16: You’ll know you are a truly good salesperson when you turn people away because they are not a great fit for your business.

-Your job is to sift and sort through people, not convince people.
+Your job is to sift and sort prospects, not hard-sell or convince people.
 Find out what each of your prospect’s want and show them how the products or business will help them solve their problems.
 If neither the business or products will benefit them, let them know it and move on to the next person.

 # 17: Prospect or quit.
 Those are your only options.

 That’s it folks.
-If you aren’t willing to meet new prospects, you will not make it in the business, or any business.
+If you aren’t willing to find new prospects, you will not make it in the business, or any business.

 # 18: You follow, then you lead, and then you teach others to lead.